 BVES already identifies and maps its highest risk circuits through its the Fire Safety Circuit Matrix.
 The output of this effort is shown above in Table 6-5.
 BVES further describes the Fire Safety Circuit Matrix, including its data inputs in Section 6.1.1.
 As you can see this incorporates both ignition risk as well as PSPS risk.
 While this matrix is the best illustration of which are the top-risk contributing circuits, this represents only part of BVES's risk assessment process.
 This risk is further understood using BVES's other risk assessment, modeling and mapping tools including the Risk-Based Decision-Making Framework, the Risk Register Model, and the products from Technosylva and REAX procured by Bear Valley.
-With the implementation of

-Technosylva's WRRM model, BVES has been provided a baseline (no mitigation efforts included) and a current state output, and these model outputs will be used to drive risk informed decision making for mitigation efforts.
-Will perform these calculations and expects to have them available in its 2024 WMP Update.
+With the implementation of Technosylva's WRRM model, BVES has been provided a baseline (no mitigation efforts included) and a current state output, and these model outputs will be used to drive risk informed decision making for mitigation efforts.
 As stated above, it is BVES's intent to replace the Fire Safety Circuit Matrix once the WRRM model is fully implemented.